How To Pick the Best Tax Preparation Service

 What Is a Tax Preparation Service?

-Types of Tax Preparation Services
+What Are the Main Types of Tax Preparation Services?

-Type of Service | Best For | Typical Cost |
+Type of service | Best for | Typical cost |

 DIY tax software | Simple returns, W-2 income | Free to $100+ |

-Online tax preparation with expert help | Moderate tax situations | $100 to $250 |
+Online preparation with expert help | Moderate tax situations | $100 to $250 |

-Certified Public Accountant (CPA) | Complex finances or businesses | $300 to $1,000+ |
+Certified public accountant (CPA) | Complex finances or businesses | $300 to $1,000+ |

 Enrolled agent | Tax resolution or audits | $200 to $800 |